Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 Every time your dog might be tempted, feel free to have it rain high-value treats - you want your dog to know that choosing to lie and wait on his/her bed is more interesting and worthwhile than reacting to any distraction.
 And when your dog holds the "go to mat" behavior successfully through to your release word, mark and reward with a worthy celebration of treats and enthusiastic words of praise!

-And don't forget to take a break when your dog (or you) need it!
+And don't forget to take a break when your dog or you needs it!
 It's always better to practice behaviors for shorter periods of time more frequently.

 Next up in Basic Manners on Dogly

 Woohoo!
 You've gotten through the key steps to teach your dog to "go to bed/mat."
 Your dog can now go to his/her bed and happily stay there for a period of time, when you're at a distance, and even when lots of interesting distractions are going on.
 The last guide in training your dog to have a successful "go to bed/mat" cue is specifically for families with babies and kids.